-On 25 October 2021, the CAREC Institute in collaboration with the Asian Development Bank Institute (ADBI) will hold a book launch event on unlocking transport connectivity along the trans-Caspian transport corridor, and will present an opportunity to discuss the book with co-editors and a panel of contributors.
+On 25 October 2021, the CAREC Institute and the ADB Institute have launched a joint book on unlocking transport connectivity in the trans-Caspian corridor, edited by Dina Azhgaliyeva and Yelena Kalyuzhnova.
+Participants had a chance to interact with the book contributors.

 This book examines physical infrastructure development in the region, particularly transport and energy infrastructure, and its implications for trade and economic opportunities.
 It also provides policy insights on boosting the development of the trans-Caspian corridor, the economic spillover effects of physical infrastructure growth in local areas, and new interlinking trade and transit routes.

 It elaborates that Central Asia will require $33 billion of investments in infrastructure annually, or 6.8% of gross domestic product (GDP), through 2030.
 Major barriers for infrastructure investments include long-term projects, high up-front costs, large-scale investments, high risk, and uncertain beneﬁts.
 Apart from these, Central Asia faces additional barriers.
 It is diﬀerent from South Asia, Southeast Asia, and North Asia, where population densities are much higher and distances between cities are shorter.
 In Central Asia, cross-border connectivity is more important than elsewhere in Asia.
 The potential economic beneﬁts of the trans-Caspian transport corridor include an increase in cross-border trade, GDP, investments, and employment, and a decrease in transportation costs.
 Greater regional connectivity in Central Asia would create business opportunities for ﬁrms and increase access to markets and jobs for individuals.
 In addition, the trans-Caspian corridor will allow participating countries to beneﬁt from export and import activities and transit.
 Thus, the spillover eﬀects will be greater.